Google Gemini 3.5 Pro: What did NOT happen on 17 July – and why vendor diversification is mission-critical

 Building AI infrastructure on a single vendor means assuming their release risk in full.
 The Gemini 3.5 Pro delay hits teams that waited for specific Google features without a fallback.
 Professional AI outsourcing operates multi-vendor by default: production systems on stable models, pilot projects on frontier releases, critical processes with redundant connectivity.
 It's more complex, but it ensures operational continuity.

 Our article 'ChatGPT, Claude or Gemini—which AI system suits your Swiss enterprise?' shows how to differentiate models by use case, data sensitivity and latency requirements.
 The decision is never either-or, but a matrix of use case and backup strategy.
+A multi-model strategy avoids dependence on individual vendor roadmaps.

 ### The best model is the available model